WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 will probably need elevated privileges to upgrade RSuite CLI properly.

 Pay attention that new version of RSuite CLI will need newer version of RSuite to work.
-You will need to issue RSuite insllation (update to compatible version) just after RSuite CLI gets updated.
+You will need to issue RSuite installation (update to compatible version) just after RSuite CLI gets updated.

 # Project management